isThatAFife/DiamondsInTheRust/README.md

 ### Future Implementations

   - Add a soundtrack and sound effects to further immerse the player.
+The soundtrack will start off disabled and players can unmute when/if they want.
   - Add keyboard functionality, so the user can instead use keyboard keys 1-4 instead of clicking the buttons.

 ## Accessibility